iqprinceps/baucoach2/README.md

 ./setup.sh
 ```

-After it finishes, activate the virtual environment:
+After it finishes, the script prints a reminder to activate the virtual environment.
+Activate it manually with:

 ```bash
 source .venv/bin/activate